ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 List all Edge Functions actions of a service instance.

 ```
-ibmcloud cis edge-functions-actions [-i, --instance INSTANCE_NAME] [--output FORMAT]
+ibmcloud cis edge-functions-actions [-i, --instance INSTANCE] [--output FORMAT]
 ```
 {: pre}

 #### Command options
 {: #list-edge-functions-actions-options}

-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples